 Tungsten alloy is a kind of alloy based on tungsten (85% ~ 99%), and a small amount of Ni, Cu, Fe, Co, Mo, Cr, and other elements are added.
 Its density is as high as 16.5 ~ 18.75g/ cm³, commonly known as high specific gravity alloy.
-Tungsten alloy ball can be simply understood as a spherical tungsten alloy product.
+A tungsten alloy ball can be simply understood as a spherical tungsten alloy product.
 Because of its superior physical and chemical properties, it is widely used in military, national defense, medical, electronics, digital, sports equipment, and other fields.
 In this article, let’s take a look at the properties and uses of tungsten alloy balls.

 1. Large specific gravity.
 Its density of 19.25g/cm3 is close to the density of gold (19.3g/cm3) and is twice higher than that of lead, so it is easier to achieve weight classification.